barc/backbone.giraffe/src/docs/templateStrategies.md

 Creating HTML markup is a lot of what we do as front end developers.
-There are many solutions as evident by the ever increasing number of templating libraries found on the web, and __Giraffe__ aims to easily support the common cases and be flexible enough to support any form of string templating. __Giraffe__ provides templating strategies based on the built-in dependecies of __Backbone__, namely the __Underscore__ `template` function.
+There are many solutions as evident by the ever increasing number of templating libraries found on the web, and __Giraffe__ aims to easily support the common cases and be flexible enough to support any form of templating. __Giraffe__ provides templating strategies based on the built-in dependecies of __Backbone__, namely the __Underscore__ `template` function.
 Selecting a strategy tells __Giraffe__ how to utilize the `Giraffe.View#template` property when rendering a view.
 The